Military career of Arthur Wellesley, 1st Duke of Wellington: Generalship

 Wellington faced armies formed from the disbanded French Grande Armée, once an overpowering force, which having conquered Europe and expanded the French Empire had been led by Napoleon and his marshals since 1804.
 It had been reformed into multiple smaller and more mobile armies from October 1808.
 In the Peninsula the French were grouped into multiple armies, each operating chiefly in its own area, in order to secure Portugal and Spain.
 These forces were commanded by French marshals, senior generals chosen for elevation by Napoleon himself.
-Though these armies were under the nomiminal command of Napoleon's brother, King Joseph Bonaparte, the marshals commanded their armies with a high degree of independence.
+Though these armies were under the nominal command of Napoleon's brother, King Joseph Bonaparte, the marshals commanded their armies with a high degree of independence.
 Wellington arrived in Lisbon in 1809 with an army composed mostly of volunteers.
 British troops were better trained than their French counterparts and were required to repeatedly practice firing with live rounds before encountering combat.
-Napoleon only personally campaigned in Spain once, between October 1808 and January 1809, taking most of his Guard and many élite troops with him when he left.
+Napoleon only personally campaigned in Spain once, between October 1808 and January 1809, taking most of his Guard and many elite troops with him when he left.
 After the disastrous failure of the invasion of Russia, Napoleon weakened his forces in Spain in early 1813 by redeploying many veteran troops from the Peninsula to Germany to shore up his losses.
 Subsequently, many of the remaining troops became a second line in quality, experience and equipment – new recruits were often not French.

 Wellington's army consisted of four combat arms: Infantry, cavalry and artillery.
 Engineers also played a valuable role in the Peninsula, such as the building of the Lines of Torres Vedras – a defensive line of forts built to protect Lisbon – and making preparations for any sieges throughout the war.
 Wellington's main combat arm was his well-trained infantry.
 He never had more than 2,000 cavalry before 1812, and his cannons, although highly competent, were inferior to French guns in both number and quality.
 It was with this force that Wellington aimed to defend Portugal until he took to an offensive strategy in 1812, beating the French at the Battle of Salamanca.
 He advanced on to Madrid, arriving on 12 August 1812 – Joseph Bonaparte had abandoned the capital after the defeat at Salamanca.

 The Spanish government made Wellington commander-in-chief of all allied armies, providing an extra 21,000 Spanish troops after Salamanca.
 Although not completely undefeated, he never lost a major battle.
 His greatest defeat came at the siege of Burgos in 1812, where he had hoped to prevent French forces concentrating.
 After losing 2,000 men and causing only 600 French casualties he was forced to raise the siege and retreat, calling it "the worst scrape I was ever in."
 Retiring to winter quarters, where he received reinforcements that brought his regular army up to 75,000 men, Wellington began his final offensive in June 1813.
 He advanced north, through the Pyrenees, and into France itself.
 The French were no longer fighting to keep Spain but to defend their own border.